 I’m sure you’ve heard of the 8 month sleep regression?
-One of numerous sleep regressions that happen where the your baby, who was sleeping well, decides that closing his eyes as akin to torture and refuses to go to sleep.
+One of numerous sleep regressions that happen where your baby, who was sleeping well, decides that closing his eyes as akin to torture and refuses to go to sleep.
 What you may not have heard of, is the 8 year old sleep regression.
-This is where your usually good sleeper decides that their bed (no matter how awesome) is full of electric eels and keeps jumping back out of it with yet another reason why they can’t sleep.
+This is where your usually good sleeper decides that their bed is full of electric eels and keeps jumping back out of it with yet another reason why they can’t sleep.
 Sleep regression in an 8 year old is a whole new ball game.

 Boy Child had been an excellent sleeper since about 6 months old.
 While his bedtime routine was long winded and tedious (and at one point involved us acting out a skit about trains every night), once it was done he was down for the night.
 Since he turned 8 however, he keeps popping back up like a jack in the box.
 Here’s how we’re dealing with sleep problems in an older child.